-Investing in our common stock involves a high degree of risk.
-Before you invest in our common stock, you should carefully consider the following risks, as well as general economic and business risks, and all of the other information contained in this prospectus.
-Any of the following risks could harm our business, operating results and financial condition and cause the trading price of our common stock to decline, which would cause you to lose all or part of your investment.
+Investing in our common stock and Warrants involves a high degree of risk.
+Before you invest in our common stock or Warrants, you should carefully consider the following risks, as well as general economic and business risks, and all of the other information contained in this prospectus.
+Any of the following risks could harm our business, operating results and financial condition and cause the trading price of our common stock or Warrants to decline, which would cause you to lose all or part of your investment.
 When determining whether to invest, you should also refer to the other information contained in this prospectus, including our financial statements and the related notes thereto.
-Disclosure in this Risk Factors section regarding our common stock or other equity securities does not give effect to the Reverse Stock Split or the Authorized Share Increase.

-Risks Related to Our Common Stock and This Offering
+Risks Related to Our Common Stock and Warrants and This Offering

-An active, liquid and orderly market for our Common Stock may not develop.
+An active, liquid and orderly market for our Common Stock or Purchase Warrants may not develop.

-Our Common Stock trades on the Nasdaq Capital Market.
-An active trading market for our Common Stock may never develop or be sustained.
-If an active market for our Common Stock does not continue to develop or is not sustained, it may be difficult for investors in our Common Stock to sell shares without depressing the market price for the shares or to sell the shares at all.
-An inactive market may also impair our ability to raise capital by selling Common Stock and may impair our ability to acquire other businesses, applications or technologies using our Common Stock as consideration, which, in turn, could materially adversely affect our businesse.
+Our common stock trades on NASDAQ and we intend to seek a listing on NASDAQ for our Purchase Warrants.
+An active trading market for our common stock or Purchase Warrants may never develop or be sustained.
+If an active market for our common stock or Purchase Warrants does not continue to develop or is not sustained, it may be difficult for investors to sell shares or Purchase Warrants without depressing the market price and investors may not be able to sell the shares or Purchase Warrants at all.
+An inactive market may also impair our ability to raise capital by selling common stock or Purchase Warrants and may impair our ability to acquire other businesses, applications or technologies using our common stock or Purchase Warrants as consideration, which, in turn, could materially adversely affect our businesse.